richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

     print("IMAGEPATH_SEARCH is not defined or the file does not exist.
 Please check your .env file.")
 ```

-Run the cell to send your search image (as specified by IMAGEPATH_SEARCH in your `.env` file) to the Azure AI Vision endpoint, and review the returned JSON to inspect the tags that describe the image.
+Execute cell to send your search image (as specified by IMAGEPATH_SEARCH in your `.env` file) to the Azure AI Vision endpoint, and review the returned JSON to inspect the tags that describe the image.
 *Optional: Use the extracted tags to perform further image retrieval operations as needed.*

 ------------------------- ------------------------- -------------------------